• Skip to main content

 A beautiful beach house in an exotic location will be a massive drawcard for getting kids and grandkids to come to visit.

-Cons of retirement overseas
+Cons of Retirement Overseas

 Culture shock